alanrogers/eghop/src/suggested.md

     simulations of overdominant selection, as long as the fitness of the homozygotes differs between the diverging populations."

-1. [Elliot and Crespi 2015][elliot2015:prsb] Genetic recapitulation of human pre-eclampsia risk during convergent evolution of reduced placental invasiveness in eutherian mammals.
-(Should we exclude this paper on the basis of its age?)

-  * Pre-eclampsia is a disease of human pregnancy that results from reduced invasiveness of the placenta.
-These authors study the evolution of reduced placental invasiveness in 18 species of mammal and find effects on 1254 genes.
-Of these, 199 seem to be the targets of natural selection during evolutionary change in placental invasiveness.
-These genes may also underlie human placental disorders.

 1. [Orkin et al 2020][orkin20:biorxiv] The evolution of ecological flexibility, large brains, and long lives: capuchin monkey genomics revealed with fecalFACS.